realglotzi/meta-vdr/README.md

 meta-av-extra
 =============

-This is a collection of audio/video bitbake recipes for OpenEmbedded/Yocto Linux.
+This is a collection of audio and VDR bitbake recipes for OpenEmbedded/Yocto Linux.
 The target platform is RaspberryPi, but any other hardware should also work (except rpihddevice).

 VDR client
 ----------